 Revenues To Be Reinvested

-While momentum is certainly moving toward the legalization of mobile gambling, steps remain before a fan can walk up to a window at a Charlotte Hornets or Carolina Panthers game to place a wager.
+While momentum is certainly moving toward the legalization of mobile gambling, steps remain before a fan can walk up to a window at a Charlotte Hornets or Carolina Hurricanes game to place a wager.
 The bill needs to pass, in succession, the Committee of Commerce and Insurance, the Senate Rules Committee, and finally, the North Carolina House.
 Bipartisan support boosts the odds that the bill eventually crosses the finish line, but there is still distance to cover before North Carolina becomes the latest state to lower its sports gambling restrictions.